 The compact Apollo Adventure Camper 4WD is perfect for those interested in a real outback adventure.
 Far roomier than similar vehicles, this 4WD campervan is built on the Toyota Hilux 4wd chassis and ideal for thrill seeking couples who wish to camp in luxury.
 The extra fuel capacity means you can travel for longer without too many fuel stops and the indoor *) and outdoor cooking facilities allow you to enjoy a diner under the stars or inside this cosy camper.

-*) Disclaimer: 2016 4WD Adventure Campers do no longer have internal cooking facilities.
+*) Disclaimer: the new 4WD Adventure Campers do no longer have internal cooking facilities.